 Most gum chewers don’t litter their gum – in fact, only 18% of people admit to ever having done so.
 However, littered gum is unsightly and hard to remove.
-Mars Wrigley have invested in tackling the problem through campaigns and education programmes for over 15 years.
+Mars Wrigley have invested in tackling the problem through campaigns and initiatives for over 20 years.

 In 2015, as part of an enhanced commitment to innovate further, they approached us to develop a new programme of interventions.
-After 5 years of research, development and pilots, we are now rolling out proven solutions nationally and seeing local reductions in littering of more than 60%.
+After 5 years of research, development and pilots, we started rolling out proven solutions nationally and seeing local reductions in littering of more than 60%.

 Previous attempts to study gum littering behaviour had segmented people into groups more or less likely to litter but these were based on claimed data and led to an assumption that a hard core antisocial group was responsible.
 We commissioned a major new piece of ethnographic research from Revealing Reality to get under the skin of people’s behaviour and deliver fresh insight into what was really going on.